tenshiemi/DoDidDone/README.md

 # Running server locally

+1. Run `mongod` in command line and leave it running
-1. Run `npm start` from the root directory of the app in command line
+1. Run `npm start` from the root directory of the app in another terminal tab
 1. Navigate to `localhost:3000` to view your local environment

 # Deploying to Heroku